-Key Elements of Company Merger Success
+Key Elements of a Successful Company Merger

 As a manager, you need to be realistic in your workflow planning.
-Plan for people to be less productive than normal as they deal with the changes.
+Plan for people to be less productive than normal while they deal with the changes.
 Expect to lose some good people who are not comfortable with the new organization.
 Give yourself and your department time to work through the changes and get back up to full speed.

 A merger affects different functions differently.
 Each function is important to the success of a merger.
-Consider the way a merger affects these other departments and then use those lessons to minimize the same effects in your department.
+Consider the way a merger affects these other departments and then use those lessons to minimize the same effects in your department:

 - IT/IS/MIS: Merged companies may need to get their systems harmonized in record time, and smooth integration of operations can be critical to the company's new public image.